 like a thick, non-newtonian fluid

-You may have seen a video of people running across the surface of this “liquid”.
+You may have seen videos of people running across the surface of this “liquid”.
 It’s behavior is super unintuitive: if you strike it quickly, this fluid bounces off like a solid.
 If you rest against it, you will slowly sink into it like quicksand.
-In much the same way, recruiters (often unintentionally) bounce out anyone who quickly flies by with a resume, while helping those who stay close for a long time (or give that apperance) through.
-Those are the candidates they sense are serious about this company & up for the task.
+In much the same way, recruiters unintentionally bounce out anyone who quickly flies by with a resume, while those who stay close for a long time (or give that appearance) start to feel more familiar in a world of neverending change.
+Those are the candidates they sense are serious about their company & up for the task.

 Once they toss those candidates over the fence, the team can now justify the time investment of spending time with each candidate.
 Despite all the faces, at the end of the process you’re likely being compared to only ~4.4 others (& that’s assuming they only hire 1, which probably isn’t the case the larger the company).

 I like those odds!

 “In a survey of over 3,000 stakeholders involved in a typical B2B purchase, we found that customers themselves report an average of 5.4 different people formally involved in a typical purchase decision.“